A variable containing a string does not need quotes

 1

 In the first case, counting the items in PATH gives us 17, since the PATH variable in this shell instance has 17 folders.
 When quoting the PATH variable expansion, we only get only one item.
-Again, in hindsight that totally makes sense, but being used to reflexively put quotes everywhere, I was still surprised.
+Again, in hindsight that totally makes sense, but since I reflexively put quotes everywhere, I was still surprised.

-When printing arrays using echo, we won’t notice any differences in argument counts, of course:
+When printing arrays using echo, we won’t notice any differences in argument counts:

 $ echo $myarray